psnizek/RentalApp/README.md

  1.   initial payment (start of the lease, arbitrary amount usually higher than regular lease rate)
  2.   regular fee (normal regular monthly lease) usually 11 or 23 times - depending on the contract duration
  3.   final purchase - the lease taker has the right to buy the product after the lease is completed

+ Note: the db must be initialized first so the db file is created

+ Dependencies Note:
+ flask, flask-sqlalchemy, python-dateutil